 While marketing for the segment has become more gender inclusive, sales from the women segment have only marginally increased.
 While digging for an explanation, the analytics team came upon two key influences that perpetuated the problem.

-The first is that there are encoded prejudices in our data and systems, any attempt to target inclusively, regardless of gender, would ultimately end up favouring the historical ‘best performer’ of men.
-Resulting in limited and expensive reach for advertisers trying to convert women in the category.
+The first is that there are encoded prejudices in our data and systems, so any attempt to target inclusively, regardless of gender, would ultimately end up favouring the historical ‘best performer’ of men.
+This results in limited and expensive reach for advertisers trying to convert women in the category.

 The second is that creating a safe and judgment-free environment on social media is a challenge.
 Trolls who thrive on publishing negative and demeaning comments often infiltrate comment boxes.
 The few times Can-Am had posted content about women motorcycling, it repetitively received comments such as “Bikes are too heavy for a woman” or “It is too dangerous for women to ride on the open road”.

-The first strategy was to gain control over algorithms and to move away from decision-making platforms based solely on historical data.
-Can-Am decided it was time to fight the data biases and give women the place they deserve, in the driver's seat!
+Our strategy was to gain control over algorithms and to move away from decision-making platforms based solely on historical data.
 To do so, we needed to build a new dataset free of bias.

 It quickly became an invaluable source of insights, unlocking the key messages for the Women of On-Road campaign.
 This vibrant community helped us gather new data to fight the biases that created barrier-of-entry for them.

 Step 1: Education and Empowerment